incepter/react-async-states/packages/docs/docs/api/provider.md

     key: "currentUser",
     // generators are the recommended way to go!
     // because they allow to abort between yields! unlike promises and async-await!
-    promise: getCurrentUserGenerator,
+    producer: getCurrentUserGenerator,
   },
-  // with undefined promise, you will be calling `replaceState` to change the state
+  // with undefined producer, you will be calling `replaceState` to change the state
   somethingOpen: {
     key: "somethingOpen",
     initialValue: false,